Benefits of EMS Training

 Compensation of muscular imbalances

 EMS allows targeted activation of muscle groups.
 This is especially important when compensating for muscular differences.
-For example, sitting for a long time at the desk leads to a shortening of the chest muscles with simultaneous weakening of the shoulder and back muscles.
+For example, sitting for a long time at the desk leads to a shortening of the chest muscles with the simultaneous weakening of the shoulder and back muscles.

 Effects of muscle stimulation on strength capacity

-EMS can produce a stronger contraction of the muscle than voluntary force development.
+EMS can produce a stronger contraction of muscle than voluntary force development.
 Type 2 fast-twitch muscle fibers and core muscles have also been shown to be enhanced.